alecnmk/rubyshift/README.md

 - Map is rendered, visualisation is present, but there's no color difference
 - Distance calculation is incorrect (several crucial points seen)
 - Click on each marker on map generates error. find_station_by_id is not returning anything, because literal is compared to integer
-- Actually, calculate_distance contains quite a lot of errors, i've tried to fix them, just to prive the idea is correct, but it seem to be not
+- Actually, calculate_distance contains quite a lot of errors, i've tried to fix them, just to prove the idea is correct, but it seem to be not
-- Nothing is initialized in db
+- you're the only one team that put stations data in db/seed and not in code :) well done
 - Idea of movement direction is very good
-- Models look pretty good, but speed is a bit too high :)
+- Models look pretty good, but speed of trains is a bit too high :)
 - Idea with ticks is good.
-It would be great thou to have it configurable (heartbeat idea)
+It would be great thou to have it configurable (heartbeat idea by team 5)
+- We figured out how to run your model.. but without visualisation part it's useless.
+Trains are moving but all you had in mind was not fully implemented.

-# TEAM 2 #
+## TEAM 2 ##

 Team Members
 ----------